JustPekoe/automaiton_test_project/README.md

-Mock Server with Automaiton Testing
+# Mock Server with Automaiton Testing

+Tools used in the project:
+- WireMock
+- Java